Pope says Church must stand firm against "intolerant agnosticism"

 Last month Ganswein, 56, a German like the pope, was promoted to the job of Prefect of the Pontifical Household, a position that will significantly increase his power as the pope gets older and frailer.

-As prefect, Ganswein, 56 - already one of the most recognizable and powerful figures in the papal court - will arrange all the pope's private and public audiences and his daily schedule.
+As prefect, Ganswein, 56 - already one of the most recognisable and powerful figures in the papal court - will arrange all the pope's private and public audiences and his daily schedule.

 And because he is expected to keep his job as chief private secretary, he will have even more power in deciding who has access to the pope.